 Standard of value

-Let's start out with the most critical issue in these cases-fair market value or fair value.
+Let's start out with the most critical issue in these cases - fair market value or fair value.

 Shawnee Telecom Resources v.
 Kathy Brown (decided by the Supreme Court of Kentucky), stated that fair value is the value of the proportionate shares as a whole.
 Further, the opinion states the rationale for this determination is that the minority shareholder has the right to receive his or her proportionate value of the stock in the company as a going concern, not based on a hypothetical sale to an outsider.

 Jay Link v.
 L.S.I.
-(South Dakota) again stated that fair value is the proportionate value as a going concern, without regard to a discount for lack of marketability (DLOM) or lack of control (DLOC).
+(South Dakota) again stated that fair value is the proportionate value as a going concern, without regard to a discount for lack of marketability (DLOM) or discount for lack of control (DLOC).
 Rolfe State Bank v.
 Charles Gunderson, et al. (Iowa) ruled that the DLOC and DLOM do not apply in fair value cases involving a reverse stock split designed to force the minority fractional shares out of the company.

 Dawkins v.
 Hickman Family Corp.
 (Mississippi) gave the best summary of the issue by not only stating that fair value is defined as the fair market value without regard to the DLOC or DLOM, but by taking it one step further by listing 23 states that have statutes that have the same or similar definitions of fair value.1